-The range slider is an on-screen control to help you filter and step through numeric data ranges for a layer, stand-alone table, or combination of the two in a map or scene.
+The range slider is an on-screen control to help you filter and step through numeric data ranges for a layer, stand-alone table, or catalog datasets in a map or scene.
 Like the time slider and definition queries, range filtering helps you focus on an area of interest for the data.
 You can customize the range settings to control how you move through the temporal data.

 You can set the range definition on the Properties dialog box, and use the on-screen range slider to filter through the range you've customized.
 For example, you can display only those properties for sale within a certain price range or stream gauges currently registering a volume of water above a certain level.
 You can also filter information through floors of a building, such as room occupancy or floor number.
 However, if you have Indoors layers or floor-aware maps, you can use the specifically designed interactive floor filter instead.